 Have you been to India?
 What does your wardrobe consist of when you travel?

 If you’re interested, here’s another article I wrote about feeling fashionable while travelling.
-Additionally, you can check out what to wear in Thailand, what to wear in Nepal, what to wear in Bhutan, what to wear in Russia, and what to wear in Cuba.
+Additionally, you can check out what to wear in Thailand, what to wear in Nepal, what to wear in Bhutan, what to wear in Russia, what to wear in Cuba, and what to wear in Colombia.